numpad0/show-arg-on-textbox-csharp/README.md

 1. All URLs open in this "default browser" so you can copy paste that URL

 ## Architecture
-Spawns a window with a textbox, gets last argument to the app, prints the argument in the textbox for the user to copy.
+Spawns a window with a textbox, gets arguments to the app, prints the argument in the textbox for the user to copy.

 ## Security
 Security aspects are not considered in this souce code. wcgw.